 Brain-to-Vehicle

-This technology offers two key benefits:
+This technology features two key benefits:

 Technology functionality